4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 customizing can be difficult, requiring a combination of modifying KConfig files, device trees (DTS), C code, and sometimes even linker outputs.

+#### How it works

+A simple config file defines the board (same config files for OSD32-BRK and Discovery boards used in other projects)

+On power-up, the MP1's BOOTROM attempts to read a 256-byte header from whatever interface the BOOT0/1/2 pins select (NOR Flash, SDMMC, etc).
+If the header has the right signature, then it will load the entire image into SYSRAM at a designed address, 0x2FFC2400.
+Then it jus

 It does the minimal tasks required to load an application into RAM and then boot into it: